nexus-devs/docker/README.md

 - Webpack will build for development, meaning no minification, ES6+ transpilation, etc

-Other than that, all is desgined to be parallel to production to avoid sudden surprises before going live :^)
+Other than that, all is designed to be parallel to production to avoid sudden surprises before going live :^)

 <br>